midoradev/my-project-code/README.md

-# typescript-bot-discord-online
+# Test Discord Bot
-Test Discord Bot by using Typescript
+Test Discord Bot by using Typescript and discord.js